12 Tips for Selling a House in an Undesirable Location

 Exactly how much an undesirable location will reduce the value of your home depends on the type of situation you’re dealing with.

-If your location poses health risks, expect an even bigger hit.
+If your location poses health risks, expect a bigger hit.
 A study by Duke University revealed that homeowners near fracking sites in Pennsylvania lost 24% of their property’s value.

 6. Hold lots of open houses